 Furthermore, some types of cancer (kidney, liver, pancreatic, colorectal, and more) have also been associated with obesity which can also be reversed by eating a low-fat whole foods vegan diet.

-6. Whole Foods offer enough Essential Fatty Acids
+6. Oil-Free, Whole Food Diets offer enough Essential Fatty Acids

 Finally, there’s simply no need for including free oils into your healthy diet.
 Remember, ditching the oil doesn’t mean that you are eating a fat-free diet since this is almost impossible (and not healthy either).
 You’d need to stick to white sugar in order to achieve that.
 In fact, all whole and even slightly processed plant-based foods contain at least some amount of fat.